Clementino: Collaboration with Fabri Fibra (2012)

-On 9 March the single La luce is extracted from Non è gratis, a piece totally focused on the life of Clementino, who in the passage talks about his repentances and all the mistakes made at a young age.
-Also on this date, the MTV channel aired the first edition of MTV Spit, a television program that will see Clementino confronting other rappers in various freestyle challenges.
+On March 9, he released the single "La luce" from Non è gratis, a song entirely focused on Clementino's life, in which he talks about his regrets and all the mistakes he made as a young man.
+On the same day, the MTV channel aired the first season of "MTV Spit," a television program featuring Clementino competing against other rappers in various freestyle challenges.

-In the following months three further video clips are extracted from I.E.N.A .: Laughter of an I.E.N.A., Funk and TheRivati and Animals.

-On 25 September Clementino took part in the Hip Hop TV 4th B-Day Party, held at the Mediolanum Forum in Assago, together with the best Italian rappers.
+In the following months, three more videos were released from I.E.N.A.: "Risata di una I.E.N.A.", "Funk e TheRivati" and "Animals".
+On September 25, Clementino took part in the Hip Hop TV 4th B-Day Party, held at the Mediolanum Forum in Assago, together with the best Italian rappers.